revaturelabs/assignforce-ms-ecosystem/README.md

 # assignforce-ms-ecosystem
 Assignforce Microservice Refactor

+## How to contribute
-## Test Driven Development
+### Test Driven Development
 Make sure that you are creating tests before you write any code.
+### Look at projects tab, and assign yourself an issue from the project back-log
 ## Make sure that you use Java naming convention
-Add other rules that I may be missing.
+## Add issues that you feel are missing